-- a computer package (computer, printer, camera, scanner, speakers etc.) bought as one package is one purchase of capital expenditure goods.
-If the package costs £2,000 or more (incl.
-VAT) then input tax can be claimed
+- a computer package (computer, printer, camera, scanner, speakers, and so on) bought as 1 package is 1 purchase of capital expenditure goods – if the package costs £2,000 or more (including VAT) then input tax can be claimed

-- items of kitchen equipment (a pizza oven, a fridge and a dishwasher) bought for a restaurant.
-If all the items are from one supplier at one time, then they count as one purchase of capital expenditure goods.
-If they are from three different suppliers or at three different times then they will be three purchases and each must be £2,000 or more (inc VAT) to qualify for a reclaim of VAT
+- items of kitchen equipment (a pizza oven, a fridge and a dishwasher) bought for a restaurant – if all the items are from 1 supplier at 1 time, then they count as 1 purchase of capital expenditure goods – if they are from 3 different suppliers or at 3 different times then they will be 3 purchases and each must be £2,000 or more (including VAT) to qualify for a reclaim of VAT

-- a van leased/hired to your business, counts as one continuous supply of services, as ownership will never transfer to your business
+- van leased or hired to your business, this counts as one continuous supply of services, as ownership will never transfer to your business

-- a van bought on hire purchase is a supply of capital expenditure goods because ownership will eventually transfer to your business.
-If this cost £2,000 or more (including VAT) then input tax can be claimed
+- van bought on hire purchase is a supply of capital expenditure goods because ownership will eventually transfer to your business – if this cost £2,000 or more (including VAT) then input tax can be claimed

-- a builder builds an extension to his business premises supplying all materials himself and including their cost in his final bill.
-No VAT is claimable, as this construction is a supply of services, not of capital expenditure goods
+- builder builds an extension to business premises supplying all materials and including their cost in their final bill – no VAT is claimable, as this construction is a supply of services, not of capital expenditure goods

-- a shopkeeper buys bricks, cement and fittings from his local builder’s merchant intending to employ a builder to convert them into an extension of the business premises.No VAT is reclaimable as bricks etc. are not capital expenditure goods
+- shopkeeper buys bricks, cement and fittings from their local builder’s merchant intending to employ a builder to convert them into an extension of the business premises – no VAT is reclaimable as bricks and so on, are not capital expenditure goods

-- a shop is bought freehold for a retail business to operate from.
-If a former owner has opted to tax the property, VAT will be payable on the purchase of these capital expenditure goods and input tax can be claimed
+- shop is bought freehold for a retail business to operate from – if a former owner has opted to tax the property, VAT will be payable on the purchase – as this is a purchase of capital expenditure goods, the input tax can be claimed

-15.6 What if I intend, or expect, to buy assets that are covered by the capital goods scheme?
+15.6 If you intend, or expect, to buy assets that are covered by the Capital Goods Scheme

 - computers and items of computer equipment with a VAT exclusive value of £50,000 or more